Umar-sfdc/Quest/Subscription & Billing Management/README.md

 1. **Profiles and Permission Sets:**

-   - Admin Profile: Full access to all objects and fields.
+   - Admin Profile: Full access to objects, flows, and analytics.
-   - Billing Team Profile: Access to Subscriptions, Invoices, and Payments.
+   - Billing Team Profile: Access to manage Subscriptions, Invoices, and Payments.
-   - Customer Service Profile: Access to Customers and Subscriptions.
+   - Customer Service Profile: Restricted to Customers and Subscription Details.

 2. **Field-Level Security:**

-   - Restrict sensitive fields like Payment Details from unauthorized users.
+   - Hide sensitive fields like Payment Method or Reconciliation Status from unauthorized users.

 3. **Sharing Rules:**

-   - Grant access to specific Subscriptions based on regional teams.
+   - Grant access based on geographic region or account manager responsibility.

 ---